CayJ/bookservice/README.md

 # bookservice

+# Setup

+Install Node.js and NPM.

+Navigate to project directory in a terminal.

+Run:
+>npm install

+Start service using:
+>npm start YOUR_GOOGLE_API_KEY

+Replace YOUR_GOOGLE_API_KEY with key obtained from Google.

 # GET request

 The request should pass at least one of the parameters (title, author, genre) in the url to /findbook.